 Annual health and medical records are valid through the end of the twelve months from when it was administered.
 For example, a physical administered December 3, 2023, is valid until December 31, 2024.
-Please bring to camp a medical form for all youth and adults.
+Please bring to camp a medical form for all youth and adults that are valid until 31 January 2025 (administered after 1 January 2024).